 Get the current image shown in the viewer, with any overlaid graphics, in a file IO-like object encoded as a bitmap graphics file.
-This should be implemented by subclasses.

-Parameters output : a file IO-like object or None

-open python IO descriptor or None to have one created
+output [a file IO-like object or None] open python IO descriptor or None to have one created format [str] A string defining the format to save the image.

-format : str

-A string defining the format to save the image.
 Typically at least 'jpeg' and 'png' are supported. (default: 'png')

-The quality metric for saving lossy compressed formats.
+quality: int The quality metric for saving lossy compressed formats.

-Returns buffer : file IO-like object

-This will be the one passed in, unless output is None in which case a BytesIO obejct is returned get\rgb\image\as\bytes (format='png', quality=90)
+buffer [file IO-like object] This will be the one passed in, unless output is None in which case a BytesIO obejct is returned get\rgb\image\as\bytes (format='png', quality=90)